Inception-framework/debugger/README.md

     make fsbl

-The sources are at `build/fsbl`.
+The sources are in `build/fsbl`.
 If needed, edit them before compiling the FSBL:

-    make fsblelf
+    make -C build/fsbl

-The binary of the FSBL is at:
+The binary of the FSBL is:

     build/fsbl/executable.elf

-### Zyqnq boot image
+### Zynq boot image

 We are ready to generate the Zynq boot image.
 First copy the U-Boot ELF:

-    cp $XUBOOT/build/u-boot build/u-boot.elf
+    cp $UBOOT build/u-boot.elf

 and generate the image:

     bootgen -w -image scripts/boot.bif -o build/boot.bin

-The boot image is at:
+The boot image is:

     build/boot.bin

-### U-Boot formatted images of Linux kernel and root file system
+### Create U-Boot images of the Linux kernel and root file system

-Add the U-Boot tools directory to your PATH and format the compressed Linux kernel image and the root file system for U-Boot:

-    export PATH=$PATH:$XUBOOT/build/tools
-    ZIMAGE=$XLINUX/build/arch/arm/boot/zImage
-    ROOTFS=$BUILDROOT/build/images/rootfs.cpio.gz
     mkimage -A arm -O linux -C none -T kernel -a 0x8000 -e 0x8000 -d $ZIMAGE build/uImage mkimage -A arm -T ramdisk -C gzip -d $ROOTFS build/uramdisk.image.gz

-### Preparing the micro SD card
+### Prepare the micro SD card

 Finally, copy the different components to the micro SD card: